 One Park Per Day

 Aim to Plan a Trip to Walt Disney World that includes only One Park Per Day.
 This not only saves you money on a Park Hopper Ticket but also helps you maximize your time in each park.
-We also love the one park per day model because it simplifies your planning.
+We also love the one-park-per-day model because it simplifies your planning.
 Grab a calendar, and block off your vacation days.
 Which park do you want to be in each day?
 Some parks are busier than others depending on the day, and even time, you go.
 Check out our What is the Best Day to Visit Each Disney Park.

-Lightning Lane Passes
+Lightning Lane and Genie+ Passes

 New to the Disney Vacation planning lineup is the option to use Lightning Lane passes as part of your Disney ride strategy.
 As Walt Disney World no longer has a free way to upgrade your Disney ride experience by skipping the line, using the Lightning Lane option may be your only way to experience certain rides without waiting.
 That said you have a couple of options here.

 - Disney Genie is a free service that can help you craft each day’s rides, dining, and shows.
-Simply login to your My Disney Experience App each day of your vacation to check ride times and shows.
+Simply log in to your My Disney Experience App each day of your vacation to check ride times and shows.

 - Individual Lightning Lane Passes are also available for a Fee depending on the ride, time of day, crowd levels, etc.